rakutentech/lcgan/README.md

 # Requirements

 # Demo videos
+We explore the controllability of our image generation model by systematically varying the value of a single dimension across a predefined range.
+Specifically, we adjust this dimension from -2 to 2, allowing for a comprehensive examination of how changes in this parameter influence the characteristics of the generated images.
+This approach enables us to assess the model's controllability and understand how different input dimensions contribute to the overall image generation process.
 ## Training on Celeba-HQ 1024x1024
 <div style="text-align: center;">
     <img src="assets/yaw.gif" alt="Yaw Demo" width="256" height="256" style="margin: 10px;">